OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ### Excel, Word, and PowerPoint

-If you've created an Excel, Word, or PowerPoint add-in, complete the following steps to try it out.
+If your add-in is an Excel, Word, or PowerPoint add-in, complete the following steps to try it out.

 > [!NOTE]
-> If you've created an Outlook add-in, skip this section and complete the steps in the [Outlook](#outlook) section instead.
+> If your add-in is an Outlook add-in, skip this section and complete the steps in the [Outlook](#outlook) section instead.

 1. In the root folder of the project, run the following command to build the project, start the local web server, and sideload your add-in in the previously selected Office client application.